resurfaceio/logger-ruby/README.md

 ## Logging From Rack Middleware

 This works for Sinatra and other Rack-based frameworks including Rails.
-This requires no changes to your app except for adding a top-level use method as shown below.
+This requires no changes to your app except for tweaking Rack middleware like the example below.

-    # for rails, add to config.ru
+    # config.ru
+    # This file is used by Rack-based servers to start the application.
+    require ::File.expand_path('../config/environment',  __FILE__)
-    require 'resurfaceio/logger'
+    require 'resurfaceio/logger'   # added!
-    use HttpLoggerForRack
+    use HttpLoggerForRack          # added!
+    run Rails.application

 HttpLoggerForRack performs some basic filtering: it ignores redirects (304 response codes), and only logs responses for content types matching a predefined list (including 'text/html' and 'application/json').